Early Childhood:

 Introduction to

-Observation & Assessment: What and Why?
+Observation & Assessment: What and why?

 2)

-& Trends in Early Childhood Assessment
+Trends in Early Childhood Assessment

 3)

-Personal Ethical &
+Personal Ethical and

-Legal Guidelines: Best Practices
+Legal Guidelines: Best practices

 4)

-Observing & Recording
+Observing and Recording

-Tools: Using & Choosing
+Tools: Using and choosing

 5)